 |S 319||Kunna||Norwegian Sea||Active||Patrol|

-Norwegian Coast Guard: The Coast Guard is part of the Norwegian Navy and takes responsibility for fisheries and shipping inspection, customs and law enforcement, boarder control, environmental protection and search and rescue.
-The wide ranging scope of duties keeps this very small forece quite busy.
-Much of the day to day work coastal work is handled by ten small patrol ships of less than 1000 tones, seven of them are chartered, each has 1x 40mm Bofors gun.
+Norwegian Coast Guard: The Coast Guard is part of the Norwegian Navy and takes responsibility for fisheries and shipping inspection, customs and law enforcement, boarder control, environmental protection as well as search and rescue.
+The wide ranging scope of duties keeps this very small force quite busy.
+Much of the day to day work coastal work is handled by ten small patrol ships of less than 1000 tones, seven of them are chartered and each is armed with a 40mm Bofors gun.
 The one class of larger ships is the Nordkapp class.

-Nordkapp Class: These three Outer Coast Guard Ships, otherwise called Offshore Patrol Vessels (OPV) are 3300 tones, twice the size of the Oslo class Frigates, but have fewer weapons or sensors.
-Their hulls are strengthened to withstand limited ice crushing, or ice browsing.
-Although it only carries a 57mm gun and machine guns, in wartime they can be fitted with Depth Charges, Penguin anti-ship missiles, torpedoes, 20mm guns and Mistral SAMs.
-The peacetime crew is 52 plus 6 for the air detachment, its wartime establishment is 76 and it has bunk space for 109.
-They each carry a Lynx helicopter, primarily for SAR.
+Nordkapp Class: These three Outer Coast Guard Ships, otherwise called Offshore Patrol Vessels (OPV), are 3300 tones and twice the size of the Oslo class Frigates, but have fewer weapons or sensors.
+Having strengthened hulls to withstand limited ice crushing, or ice browsing they are well suited to northern waters.
+Although they only carry a 57mm gun and machine guns, in wartime they can be fitted with Depth Charges, Penguin anti-ship missiles, torpedoes, 20mm guns and Mistral SAMs.
+The peacetime crew is 52 plus 6 for the air detachment, but its wartime establishment is 76 and there is bunk space for 109.
+They each carry a Lynx helicopter, primarily for SAR and one is almost continually patrolling in the area of the North Cape.